bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Clear
+- Cloudy
-- 94% humidity
+- 88% humidity
-- 3 mph wind
+- 4 mph wind
-- 35% cloud cover
+- 100% cloud cover
 - 31 AQI O3 🟩
 - 33 AQI PM2.5 🟩
 - 0.08 inches of precipitation in the past 24 hours
-- 0.2 inches of snow and 0.01 inches of rain expected in the next 72 hours
+- 0.2 inches of snow and 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>